srdnlen/srdnlenctf-2023_public/pwn_sweet_sixteen/writeup.md

 There are two ways to analyze the binary statically:

 - Using **IDA** by setting the processor to **8086** - produces a correct 16-bit disassembly (starting from the 0x20 header - according to the ELKS documentation, the first 0x20 bytes of the binary are for header-based information and contain no code).
-I tried some tests with Ghidra with no luck, but maybe there is a way to see that as well. **However, be careful: as IDA treats the file as a pure binary file, we are not considering relocations here: the binary is rebased.
+I tried some tests with Ghidra with no luck (Edit: somebody during the competition managed to use Ghidra by loading the executable in 16 bit real mode, thus also managing to decompile the functions!), but maybe there is a way to see that as well. **However, be careful: as IDA treats the file as a pure binary file, we are not considering relocations here: the binary is rebased.
 Hence, every address you find in IDA should be subtracted by 0x20.**
 - Using the **disassembler provided in the ELKS** Git Hub (in particular, a binary called **hostdisasm** contained in the elkscmd/debug folder).
 The nice thing about this challenge is that you have EVERYTHING you need to analyze the binary without resorting to external tools.
 There is only one “little” problem: **the authors of elks did not include the compiling of the debug folder in the Makefile** (at least, according to the current version), so you have to **manually edit the Makefile in the elkscmd folder to include the debug folder** before running the build.sh file.
 When you try to run the build.sh file, you may get a compilation error on a constant value.
 To fix it, just modify the target .c file with a value for the variable, and you are good to go.
 I understand that taking this road can be quite tricky, but it can be a nice journey to learn something new. **The reward is immediately seeing the correct address for the instructions, as they are already rebased to 0x0 by hostdisasm.**

-Concerning dynamic analysis, there is only one way to carry out proper dynamic analysis: using the **blink16** tool that is reported in the ELKS Github: [https://github.com/ghaerr/blink16](https://github.com/ghaerr/blink16).
+Concerning dynamic analysis, there is <s>only one way to carry out proper dynamic analysis</s> (Edit: somebody during the competition managed to perform some kind of debugging by directly running GDB on elksemu and reaching the process memory from there): using the **blink16** tool that is reported in the ELKS Github: [https://github.com/ghaerr/blink16](https://github.com/ghaerr/blink16).

 Once you manage to extract the disassembly and (maybe) perform dynamic analysis, you will soon realize that: